 Desert Travel Video Prompts: 10 Dune and Mesa Templates

-Ten copy-ready desert travel AI video prompts — Sahara dunes, Wadi Rum mesas, Atacama starscape, Death Valley dry lake, Namib coastal fog.
+Ten copy-ready desert travel AI video prompts for Veo 3.1, Kling 3.0 and Seedance 2.0 — Sahara dunes, Wadi Rum mesas, Atacama starscape, Death Valley dry lake, Namib coastal fog.

-Desert video is a study in contrast: hot sand against cool shadow, dune crest against deep valley, silhouetted figure against infinite horizon.
-The 10 prompts below treat each desert region as a distinct visual identity — Sahara golden dunes, Wadi Rum red mesas, Atacama black starscape, Namib coastal fog — and use the specific time of day (sunrise, blue hour, midday glare) that the location is famous for.
+Desert video lives on contrast: hot sand against cool shadow, dune crest against deep valley, a silhouetted figure against an empty horizon.
+The 10 prompts below treat each desert region as its own visual identity — Sahara golden dunes, Wadi Rum red mesas, Atacama black starscape, Namib coastal fog — and lock in the specific time of day each location is famous for.
+Every prompt is written for the current generation of text-to-video models: Google Veo 3.1, Kling 3.0, and Seedance 2.0 (as of June 2026).

 What a high-quality prompt should contain